2DegreesInvesting/indicatorBefore_public/README.md

 The repository includes functions to load various input datasets, such as:
 - Raw europages companies data
 - Scenario targets for different scenarios (IPR and WEO)
-- Mapping data for ISIC codes, tilt, and scenarios
+- Mapping data for ISIC codes, tilt, and scenarion
-- Sector resolution data

 #### 2. Scenario Preparation